-Drinking enough H20 is one of the best things you can do for your mind, immune system, skin, and overall wellness.
+Drinking enough H20 is one of the best things you can do for your mind, immune system, skin, digestion and so much more!
 Yet, thanks to busy schedules, infection control protocols, and PPE, many nurses can’t stay adequately hydrated at work.

 We know you have limited breaks to take a drink.
 We also know if you drink too much and need to use the restroom, there may be no one to cover you.
 But you can’t take care of your patients if you’re unwell, and hydration is a big part of staying well.

 “Water is essential for key bodily functions,” says Nurse Alice Benjamin, a Cardiac Clinical Nurse Specialist with 20 years of nursing experience.
 “When you’re dehydrated, it's like having a car with no gas.
 If you don't have water, you're not going to go anywhere.”

 You need to stay hydrated to do your job well.
 Over the next 10 days, we’ll provide as many tangible tips as we can to improve your hydration.
 Use them to the best of your ability — both at home and at work.
 Let’s go!

 Starts July 10.
 Click “Yes” under “Ready to Join?” above to sign up.
 Get started here.

 See you at the water cooler!

 PLEASE NOTE: You must not consume food or drink in an area where there is exposure or potential exposure to blood, potentially infectious material, or toxic material or where there is a potential for contamination of work surfaces.
 This can be particularly challenging in most healthcare environments now.
 Please refer to these OSHA regulations as well as these — and your employer’s policies, particularly infection control practices, in regard to food and drink consumption and storage at work.